Notes on the Geography of South Korea: Three Districts in Central Seoul

 The dragon on the left came from the same warehouse that supplied the fine carpet in the central mosque.

 What do you think the Buddhists who prayed here centuries ago would have made of the flowers?
-I'm guessing they would have been struck dumb.

 It can't be very old, either.
 The stylized position is the mudra called Bhumisparsa, the moment of enlightenment.